First things first, please make sure:

 - You’re on the latest version of WordPress

-- You’re using the latest version of Password Protect WordPress (PPWP) Pro
+- You’re using the latest version of PPWP Free and Pro

 Our plugin is updated frequently with bug patches, security updates, code improvements, and new features.
-It’s always best to use the latest version of PPWP Pro.
+It’s always best to use the latest versions.

-If you’ve set the passwords but your content is still not protected, here are some common reasons:
+If you’ve set the passwords but your content is still not protected, it’s most likely because:

 - You’re using a custom page template